Location

 The first floor

-This level can be reached by the period wooden staircase.
-It is made up of a landing that is bathed in light leading to four bedrooms with exposed, painted trusses.
+This level is made up of a landing that is bathed in light leading to four bedrooms with exposed, painted trusses.
 There is period wood stripped flooring throughout.
 Wallpaper adorns the walls, while the period wooden doors still have their original porcelain doorknobs.
 Two of the bedrooms enjoy views of the sea and one is prolonged by a balcony boasting a panorama including the nearby main beach and town-centre.
 The rest of this level includes a bathroom with a lavatory as well as a shower room with a lavatory, both of which have tiled walls.

 The ground floor

 This level was previously used as a doctor’s surgery and can be reached via an entrance on the northern side of the house or by a staircase from the garden level floor.
-There is tiling throughout and it is made up of a vast central corridor leading to the doctor’s surgery, a bedroom, an office, a cellar, a storeroom, a utility room and a lavatory.
-This floor requires refurbishment to suit its future purpose, as an apartment for guests or a home office, for example.
+There is tiling throughout this volume and it is made up of a vast central corridor leading to the doctor’s surgery, a bedroom, an office, a cellar, a storeroom, a utility room and a lavatory.
+This space requires refurbishment to suit its planned future purpose, as an apartment for guests or a home office for a freelance profession, for example.

 The outbuilding